google/xls/docs_src/README.md

 that takes care of garbage collection for you.
 This can be hosted on a personal server or even on the local machine.
 We've personally had good results with localhost instances of [bazel-remote](https://github.com/buchgr/bazel-remote/).

+### Getting Clangd completions

+A `compile_commands.json` file compatible with clangd and similar tools can be created by running `xls/dev_tools/make-compilation-db.sh`.
+Follow directions for your editor to install clangd code completion.

 ## Stack Diagram and Project Layout